top of page

 ABOUT US

-Peak Ecological Services LLC (Peak Eco) is a small woman-owned environmental consulting company based in Nederland, Colorado.
-Established in 2017 by Rea Orthner, an experienced professional with two decades of botanical and ecological experience, we provide a diverse array of environmental services including consulting for compliance with various federal, state and local regulations, including the National Environmental Policy Act (NEPA), and the Endangered Species Act (ESA).
-Other services include wetland delineations and Clean Water Act (CWA) permitting, rare plant surveys, vegetation mapping, quantitative vegetation monitoring, floristic inventories, noxious weed mapping, integrated weed management plans, wildlife and avian surveys, and ecological restoration.
-We also provide baseline documentation for Conservation Easements that meet Internal Revenue Service (IRS) guidelines.
-Finally, we offer a full range of Geographic Information System (GIS) and Global Positioning System (GPS) mapping services.
+Peak Ecological Services LLC (Peak Eco) is a small, woman-owned environmental consulting firm located in Nederland, Colorado.
+Founded in 2017 by Rea Orthner, an experienced professional with over twenty-five years of botanical and ecological expertise, we offer a wide range of environmental services.
+These include consulting for compliance with various federal, state, and local regulations, such as the National Environmental Policy Act (NEPA) and the Endangered Species Act (ESA).
+Our services also encompass wetland delineations and Clean Water Act (CWA) permitting, rare plant surveys, vegetation mapping, quantitative vegetation monitoring, floristic inventories, noxious weed mapping, integrated weed management plans, and ecological restoration.
+We also deliver Geographic Information System (GIS) and Global Positioning System (GPS) mapping services.

 STAFF